bstiq/keyboard-pcb-guide/README.md

 The next part we'll want to place is the crystal, which is the part that tells the controller how fast to run.
 Look for the `XTAL_GND` component and place it next to the controller.

 Next, we're going to want to add 2 decoupling capacitors (`C_SMALL`).
-These capacitors will basically help prevent the signal to the controller from accumulating too much noise.
+These capacitors will basically work with the crystal to create a filter.
 There's a formula for determining the capacitance you need for these capacitors, but for now, we'll use a crystal with 18pF load capacitance, so these decoupling capacitors will be 22pF.
 Also add a GND symbol to represent ground, and connect everything using the wire tool (green line on the right) like so:

 ![crystal](https://puu.sh/tlHHo/8621b549c2.png)